Coneja-Chibi/RAGbooks_Rabbit-Augmented-Generation/README.md

 ### 5️⃣ **Chat Normally**

-RAGBooks runs in the background—no manual triggers needed.
+VectHare runs in the background—no manual triggers needed.

 ---